 - the other driver of the car: the other driver of the car who caused the accident can be financially liable for any injuries sustained onto other drivers.

 - the car manufacturer: the car manufacturer could be liable in a car accident fatality when any of the cars involved in the accident had a defect.
 A car accident fatality lawyer must prove that there was a defect at the time of the accident.
 That is why it is important to always preserve the car and document all damages after an accident.
 Another critical step drivers must take after an accident is getting contact information from other witnesses, along with insurance information from the other drivers.
-For more information on what to do after an accident, please visit our page here.
+For more information on what to do after an accident, please contact one of our attorneys.

 Who could file a claim for a car crash fatality?